-The Adesto[®] AT25DF512C is a serial interface Flash memory device designed for use in a wide variety of high-volume consumer based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
-The flexible erase architecture of the AT25DF512C, with its page erase granularity it is ideal for data storage as well, eliminating the need for additional data storage devices.
+The AT25BCM512B is a serial interface Flash memory device designed for use in a wide variety of high-volume consumer based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
+The flexible erase architecture of the AT25BCM512B, with its erase granularity as small as 4 Kbytes, makes it ideal for data storage as well, eliminating the need for additional data storage EEPROM devices.

-The erase block sizes of the AT25DF512C have been optimized to meet the needs of today's code and data storage applications.
+The erase block sizes of the AT25BCM512B have been optimized to meet the needs of today's code and data storage applications.
 By optimizing the size of the erase blocks, the memory space can be used much more efficiently.
 Because certain code modules and data storage segments must reside by themselves in their own erase regions, the wasted and unused memory space that occurs with large sectored and large block erase Flash memory devices can be greatly reduced.
 This increased memory space efficiency allows additional code routines and data storage segments to be added while still maintaining the same overall device density.